-This is the GearBrain guide to buying a smartwatch in 2018.
-We have highlighted the major brands to consider, and explained the differences between smartwatches and hybrids, and how even Swiss luxury watches are gaining some smarts.
+What follows is the GearBrain guide to buying a smartwatch in 2020.
+We have highlighted the major brands to consider, and explained the differences between smartwatches and hybrids, and how even some luxury Swiss watches are smarter than ever.

 In our eyes, a watch becomes a smartwatch when it replaces its traditional face and mechanical hands with a touch screen.
 Some hybrids do a bit of both, putting simpler displays inside the face of a regular watch, but we'll cover these further down this article.

 When it comes to smartwatch operating systems, like with computers and smartphones there are a couple of main players to consider.
 First, there is watchOS, which is the operating used exclusively by the Apple Watch.

 Next there is Wear OS, which belongs to Google and was called Android Wear until 2018.
 The name was changed to promote the fact that watches running Google's software work with iPhones as well as Android devices.

 Although Google doesn't yet produce a smartwatch of its own (those persistent rumors haven't come true just yet), Wear OS is found on smartwatches made by many brands, from LG and Huawei to Misfit, Montblanc and Tag Heuer.

 Early smartwatches suffered from poor battery life of no more than one day, uninspiring design, and middling performance.
 Since those formative days, there have been vast improvements in all of these areas, with batteries lasting two or even three days, slimmer designs, and increased performance with better apps, connectivity and features.

 In most cases, smartwatches can double as a fitness tracker and personal trainer, tracking walking, running, cycling and other activities, sometimes with the help of an embedded heart rate monitor.